Personal Injury Questions (FAQ’s)

 ii.
 Loss of Income

-You are entitled to be compensated for any income which you have lost as a result of the accident, as well as any income which you may lose in the future.
-You are also entitled to damages for any reduction in your income earning ability or ability to compete in the labour market.
+You are entitled to be compensated for any income which you have lost as a result of the accident, as well as any income which you may lose in the future, subject to certain deductions.
+You are also entitled to damages for any reduction in your income earning ability or your ability to compete in the labour market.

 iii.
 Other Pecuniary Losses